yanngraf/sfgb-creative-coding-workshop/README.md

 # sfgb-creative-coding-workshop
 Documents for the Creative Coding Workshop

+Workshop given by Roger Aeschbach and Yann Graf, in 2019 during a summer workshop for graphic designers.

 ## Results
 The results of the workshop can be found [a self-contained fullscreen presentation](/presentation).